Cohomological Twisting of 2-Linearization and Extended TQFT

 \section{Abstract}

 In this paper, we describe a relation between a categorical quantization construction, called ``2-linearization'', and extended topological quantum field theory (ETQFT).
-This is a weak 2-functor $Z_G: \nCob \ra \iiV$ valued in (Kapranov-Voevodsky) 2-vector spaces.
+We then describe an extension of the 2-linearization process which incorporates cohomological twisting.
 The 2-linearization process assigns 2-vector spaces to (finite) groupoids, functors between them to spans of groupoids, and natural transformations to spans between these.
-By applying this to groupoids which represent the (discrete) moduli stacks for topological gauge theory with finite group $G$, the ETQFT obtained is the (untwisted) Dijkgraaf-Witten model associated to $G$, extended to manifolds with boundary as described by Freed.
-This construction is related to the factorization of TQFT into ``classical field theory'' valued in groupoids, and ``quantization functors'', which has been described by Freed, Hopkins, Lurie and Teleman.
-We give some explicit examples and calculations of invariants.
-We then describe how to extend the 2-linearization process to accommodate the full DW model, including twisting by a 3-cocycle $\omega$ on the classifying space $BG$, by using a generalization of the symmetric monoidal 2-category of groupoids and spans.
+By applying this to groupoids which represent the (discrete) moduli spaces for topological gauge theory with finite group $G$, the ETQFT obtained is the untwisted Dijkgraaf-Witten (DW) model associated to $G$.
+This illustrates the factorization of TQFT into ``classical field theory'' valued in groupoids, and ``quantization functors'', which has been described by Freed, Hopkins, Lurie and Teleman.
+We then describe how to extend this to the full DW model, by using a generalization of the symmetric monoidal bicategory of groupoids and spans which incorporates cocycles.
+We give a generalization of the 2-linearization functor which acts on groupoids and spans which have associated cohomological data.
+We show how the 3-cocycle $\omega$ on the classifying space $BG$ which appears in the action for the DW model induces a classical field theory valued in this bicategory.

 \subjclass[2010]{18E10,20L05,57R56} \keywords{TQFT, groupoids, 2-vector spaces, gauge theory}